housing expenses switzerland save money guide

 Are you paying too much for your rental home?
 In this guide, moneyland.ch explains how to lower your housing costs in Switzerland.

-Your rent – and therefore the portion of your budget allocated to housing – may go up due to the climbing reference rate.
+Rents in Switzerland have been going up for many years.
 But the rule of thumb in Switzerland is that you should never spend more than one-third of your available net income on housing.
 In this guide, moneyland.ch tells you how to reduce your housing expenses.

 1. Check whether rent hikes are valid